Kati (book series): Lennart Sundman

 Lennart grows up in Sweden near the lake Kamholmsfjord.
 Then he moves to the west coast, along with his parents.
 As an only child he loves animals, especially dogs, very much.
 His father dies when Lennart is very young.
 Later Lennart becomes a lawyer and moves to Stockholm.
 In Italy, he meets Kati and falls in love with her.
 Lennart is very dark with a southern brown skin.
 He is described as intelligent, calm, sincere and tender.
 Lennart laughs a lot, but at the same time he also has melancholic and childlike traits.

 Peter Bjökman

 Peter grows up in Sweden along with his parents.
-Peter's father loved only one woman, Peter's mother.
-However, she constantly cheated on him.
+Peter's father loved only one woman, Peter's mother, but she constantly cheated on him.
 When she died, Peter's father nearly mourned to death.
-Peter does not want to experience the same and decides not commit to any woman.
-That changes, however, when he meets Eve.
+Peter does not want to experience the same and decides not commit to any woman, but that changes when he meets Eve.
 Peter is a wealthy businessman and sells printing presses.
 He is tall and dances very well.